voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 Creating a Dataset
 ==================

+.. include:: ../substitutions.rst
 .. default-role:: code

-To "create" a FiftyOne `Dataset` is to add the data to the FiftyOne backing database, registering it in FiftyOne.
+To "create" a FiftyOne |Dataset| is to add the data to the FiftyOne backing database, registering it in FiftyOne.

 FiftyOne supports automatic creation of datasets stored in various common